MathCognitionUCSF/MathCognitionUCSF.github.io/dyscalculia/index.md

 * **Arithmetic facts** (e.g. the multiplication table)
 * **Geometrical reasoning** (e.g. comparing the angles of a triangle).

-Children with dyscalculia struggle in these domains, despite otherwise adequate intellectual ability, typical neurological development, and proper schooling.
+Children with dyscalculia struggle in these domains, despite intellectual ability, typical neurological development, and strong educational opportunity.

 * **Dyscalculia affects 5-7% of the population**, similar to dyslexia.
 * The **annual cost of low numeracy** in the **UK** is **>£2.4 billion**.